-In the gBRCA-mutated maintenance population, niraparib had total discounted costs of approximately \$243,500 with discounted life-years gained and QALYs of 3.86 and 2.77, respectively (Table 16).
+In the gBRCA-mutated maintenance population, niraparib had total discounted costs of approximately \$243,500 with discounted life-years gained and QALYs of 3.86 and 2.77, respectively (Table 5.7).
 In the non-gBRCA-mutated maintenance population, niraparib had total discounted costs of approximately \$175,300 with discounted life-years gained and QALYs of 2.59 and 1.84, respectively.
 The lower level of clinical benefit in the non-gBRCA-mutated population translates to shorter time spent in the progression-free state, and correspondingly lower costs in comparison to the gBRCA population.

 The cost-effectiveness of niraparib for maintenance treatment differs markedly by the presence of a gBRCA mutation.
-In women with this mutation, the cost-effectiveness of niraparib versus placebo is estimated at approximately \$292,000 and \$245,000 per QALY and per LY gained, respectively.
+In women with this mutation, the cost-effectiveness of niraparib versus placebo is estimated at approximately \$245,000 and \$292,000 per life-year gained and per QALY gained, respectively.
 In women without a gBRCA mutation, the estimated cost-effectiveness is \$1.9 million per QALY gained (a cost per life-year gained could not be calculated due to the lack of a statistical survival benefit).